emxxjnm/nvim/README.md

 # My PDE with NeoVim

-My personal Neovim configuration, it's more delicious when paired with `tmux`.
+My personal Neovim configuration, it's more delicious when paired with `Tmux` or `WezTerm`.

 * Transparency first.
 * For coding `Vue3`, `Go` and `Python`.